On the Interpolation Effect of Score Smoothing in Diffusion Models: Background

 measures the $L^2$ distance between the score estimator and $\nabla \log p^{(n)}_t$ --- which is the \emph{ESF} at time $t$ --- with respect to $p^{(n)}_t$.
 The scaling factor of $t \propto 1 / \sE[\nabla \log p_{t | 0}(\rvx_t | \rvx_0)]$ serves to balance the contribution to the loss at different $t$ \citep{song2021sde}.

-Though in practice the minimization problem (\ref{eq:emp_loss}) is solved via NN optimization and Monte-Carlo sampling \citep{vincent2011connection}, we know the minimum is attained uniquely by the ESF itself and can be computed in closed form (e.g. see Section~\ref{sec:1d}).
-If we use the ESF directly in the denoising dynamics (\ref{eq:back}) instead of an NN-learned SF, however, we get an empirical version of the probability flow ODE:
+Though in practice the minimization problem (\ref{eq:emp_loss}) is solved via NN optimization and Monte-Carlo sampling \citep{vincent2011connection}, we know the minimum is attained uniquely by the ESF itself, which can be computed in closed form (e.g. see Section~\ref{sec:1d}).
+If we use the ESF directly in the denoising dynamics (\ref{eq:back}) instead of an NN-learned SF, we get an empirical version of the probability flow ODE:

 which exactly reverses the empirical forward process of adding noise to the training set, and hence the outcome at $t=0$ is inevitably $p^{(n)}_0$.
 In other words, the model \emph{memorizes} the training data.
 This suggests that the creativity of the diffusion model hinges on a \emph{sub-optimal} solution to the minimization problem (\ref{eq:emp_loss}) and an \emph{imperfect} approximation to the ESF.
 Indeed, the memorization phenomenon has been observed in practice when the models have large capacities relative to the training set size \citep{gu2023memorization, kadkhodaie2024generalization}, which results in too good an approximation to the ESF.
 This leads to the hypothesis that regularized score estimators --- in particular, those that learn to smooth the ESF --- give rise to the model's ability to generalize beyond the training set.

-In the rest of this work, we provide quantitative arguments for this hypothesis through simple settings.
+In Sections~\ref{sec:1d} - \ref{sec:back_sm}, we provide theoretical evidence for this hypothesis in the $1$-D setting.
+We first argue that NN regularization biases the score function towards a smoothed version of the ESF by analyzing a variational problem involving the score matching loss and the non-smoothness measure associated with the weight norm of two-layer ReLU NNs.
+Then, we show analytically how the smoothed score drives the denoising dynamics to generate distributions that interpolate between instead of memorizing the training data.